 Spinal Fusion Complications

-Unfortunately due to lengthy NHS operation waiting lists here in the UK, despite being classed as ‘Urgent’ on my file with a rapidly progressive scoliotic curve, that was progressing as my back muscles continued to weakened and waste from my Neuromuscular Disease, I waited 4 YEARS for that major surgery.
-Ideally a person with a NMD needs to have this life-prolonging at their healthiest.
-My surgeon almost called off the operation during my pre-op assessment.
-As my weight had plummeted to 5st as I could barely eat with my stomach being crushed, along with my heart and lungs.
-My respiratory muscles were already compromised by the NMD, add in being crushed by Scoliosis, I nearly ended up having a Tracheostomy as they struggled to get me off the ventilator afterwards.
+Unfortunately due to lengthy NHS operation waiting lists here in the UK, despite being classed as ‘Urgent’ on my file with a rapidly progressive scoliotic curve, that was progressing as my back muscles weakened and wasted due to the underlying Muscular Dystrophy, I waited 4 YEARS for that major surgery.
+Ideally children with MD need to have this life-prolonging operation at their healthiest.
+My surgeon almost called off the operation during my pre-op assessment as my weight had plummeted to 5st because I could barely eat with my stomach being crushed, along with my heart and lungs by the curvature.
+My respiratory muscles were already compromised by the muscle disease, add in being crushed by Scoliosis, I nearly ended up having a tracheostomy as they struggled to get me off the ventilator during the marathon 12hr procedure at Pendlebury Children’s Hospital, Manchester.
 I’ll save the rest of that story for another blog…

 Long story short, having the operation done when I wasn’t at my best meant my risk for severe long-term complications increased quite a bit!

-I was bedridden for 2 years age 14 after surgery.
-This had a direct impact on my education as I ended up needing to be medically exempt from doing my GCSE’s along with my peers.
-Yes, I received adequate home tutition during this period but the amount of pain I was in and Dr’s reluctancy to give me anything stronger meant lessons would be cut short.
-I could sit upright to study only 20 minutes a day and those were agonising to the point I couldn’t concentrate on anything but how much pain I was in and the need to lie flat on my back again for ANY degree of relief.
+I was bedridden for 2 years at 14 years old following the fusion.
+This had a direct impact on my education as I ended up medically exempt from completing my GCSE’s.
+Yes, I received adequate home tutition during this period but the amount of pain I was in and Dr’s reluctancy to give me anything stronger meant lessons had to be cut short.
+I could sit upright to study only 20 minutes a day and those were agonising to the point I couldn’t concentrate on anything and the need to lie flat on my back again for ANY degree of relief was all consuming.
 It was a devestating time to look back on, but I do not regret my parents decision on putting me through that operation.
 I wouldn’t be here writing this if they hadn’t.

 Trial & Error with Pain Management

-After 2 years, I heard about new power wheelchairs that were coming out on the UK market that had a tilt and recline function.
-This was incredibly exciting because theoretically, if I could lie down by the touch of a button every 20mins or as needed WITHOUT needing to get back in bed for the same relief, having one of these wheelchairs could be my ticket to freedom again!
-Thankfully I had the support of a Neuromuscular Specialist Nurse, who fundraised through Muscular Dystrophy UK and other children’s charities to get me one of these life changing power wheelchairs with the ability to change your own position and shift your weight.
+After 2 years in bed, I heard about new power wheelchairs that were coming out on the UK market that had a tilt and recline function.
+This was incredibly exciting because theoretically, if I could lie down by the touch of a button as needed, WITHOUT needing to get back in bed for the same relief, having one of these wheelchairs could be my ticket to freedom!
+Thankfully, I had the support of a Neuromuscular Specialist Nurse, who fundraised through Muscular Dystrophy UK and other children’s charities to get me one of these life changing power wheelchairs.
 The new wheelchair accompanied with a NSAID anti-inflammatory drug called Feldene gave me my quality of life back!

 Over the course of a fortnight, a numb patch developed on the side of my right leg, along with an uncomfortable tight feeling from my lower back, under my buttock and thigh and into my foot and toes.
 It was so tight, I found myself constantly reclining my powerchair every 2-5 minutes.
 It barely gave relief but it was better than sitting bolt upright.
 I went to the GP and explained these symptoms and thats when I got diagnosed with Sciatica (meaning the sciatic nerve, which runs from your lumber area down the back of your legs, was pinched/trapped somehow).

 I was prescribed Tramadol and told it usually subsides in a few weeks.
-Only it didn’t, it got worse and that numb spot was growing.
+Only it didn’t, it got worse and that numb spot, worryingly,began to grow.
 I went back for a second opinion.
-He ordered a back x-ray and an MRI.
-Only with all the metal work and fusion, it was obscuring the image results on both to see where exactly the pinched nerve was.
+Prof Williamson who led my fusion surgery, ordered a spinal x-ray and an MRI.
+Only with all the metal work and fusion, it was obscuring the image results to see where exactly the pinched nerve was.
 I was 24 at this point and as it got to the point I couldn’t tolerate the pain and tightness, now accompanied by electric shooting, stabbing, throbbing and pins and needles down my right leg, right into my toes to where I couldn’t even tolerate sitting in my powered wheelchair AT ALL.

-Now bedridden (yet again!), and still in a great deal of pain, the only option then was exploratory spinal surgery to find out the ‘root’ cause.
+Now bedridden (again), and still in a great deal of pain, the only option then was exploratory spinal surgery to find out the ‘root’ cause.
 See what I did there 😉.
-My Neuromuscular Specialist advised not to go ahead with this as my NMD rendered me now too weak respiratory and overall health wise to undergo such major spinal surgery again, that may or may not find the answer.
+My Neuromuscular Specialist advised against it as now my progressed MD rendered me now too weak respiratory wise to undergo such major spinal surgery again, that may or may not find the answer.
 I appreciated his concern and turned down exploratory surgery.
-X-rays and my symptoms did uncover some further spinal conditions I’d developed as a combined cause of my fusion at a young age along with my underlying NMD.
-They discovered I had Osteoarthritis of the spine, Ankylosing-spondylitis, both rare long term complications of Spinal Fusion surgery that can arise years down the line.
-Although it is still thought the sciatica to be the root cause of the painful nerve sensations that consumed me.
+X-rays and my symptoms did uncover some further spinal conditions I’d developed as a result of having my spine fusion before my body was done growing.
+I’d gone on to develop Osteoarthritis of the spine and Ankylosing-spondylitis, both rare long term complications of Spinal Fusion surgery that can arise years down the line.
+It still remains a mystery to this day as to what’s pinched the nerve that has been causing me a lot of suffering.

-I told him how I dreamed of going to College to try and get the GCSE’s pain robbed from me, to travel volunteering and advocating for disability rights, go shopping, out with friends or even to get up and stay up long enough in my wheelchair to go have tea with my family.
+I told him how I wanted to return to education and finally obtain the GCSE’s pain robbed of me, to travel volunteering and advocating, go shopping, out with friends or even to get up and stay up long enough in my wheelchair to go have tea with my family.
 All that was stopping me, was chronic pain.

 That’s when my GP said, “How do you feel about trying a slow release morphine?”

 I was taken aback.
-My Dad had passed away recently from Cancer, I associated morphine with him and end of life care.
-My GP tried to explain to me that morphine wasn’t just for people who were dying, that it was used by people like me who are suffering everyday from chronic pain, and that because we’ve run out of options to pinpoint exactly where its coming from (nerve wise) for any possibility of fixing it, all we can do is try and control the pain.
+My Dad had passed away from Cancer only a month prior so I associated morphine with him and end of life care.
+My GP clarified that morphine wasn’t just for people who were dying, it was in fact used by individuals, like me, who are battling everyday with chronic pain, and that because we’ve run out of options to pinpoint exactly where its coming from in my back, for any possibility of fixing it, all that’s left to do is make me comfortable by managing it the best we can with the wonders of modern medicine.

 2. Try morphine in hopes of giving me some relief